Bayi-0/imerisios/README.md

 ## Usage

 Can be installed and used on Android devices.

 Warning: the app's UI is not flexible and looks bad on most of the screens.
+Works properly on this screen: 6.67 inches, 1080 x 2400 pixels, 20:9 ratio (~395 ppi density).

 ## Functionalities